At Home in the Pines

 So if adults can have such a wide range of fun, what can the kids do?
 The answer: a lot.

 In Pinehurst, start with Cannon Park, with one of the finest playgrounds you’ll find.
-It boasts lots of climbing, running and hiding spaces.
-Perfect for energetic kids to stretch their legs and their imaginations with the games they can create.
-Next door there is a splash pad, soccer fields and plenty of room to roam.
+Camelot Playground is built to resemble a castle and it boasts lots of climbing, running and hiding spaces, perfect for energetic kids.
+Just down the street, you’ll find a splash pad, soccer fields, and plenty of room to roam.

-The Pinehurst Harness Track is where you can see standardbred training from October to May along with polo matches, horse shows, a dog show and even harness racing in the spring.
+The Pinehurst Harness Track is where you can see standardbred training from October to May along with polo matches, horse shows, a dog show, and harness racing in the spring.
 There is also a great breakfast place, the Pinehurst Track Restaurant.

-Hillcrest Park in Carthage has 4 baseball fields, 2 playgrounds, a picnic shelter and picnic tables, 1.5 mile walking trail, 2 volleyball courts, disc golf and a new splash pad.
+Hillcrest Park in Carthage has 4 baseball fields, 2 playgrounds, a picnic shelter and picnic tables, a 1.5 mile walking trail, 2 volleyball courts, disc golf, and a new splash pad.

 The National Athletic Village, located just north of Southern Pines, is home to nearly 80 acres of adventure.
 With multiple Bermuda grass fields, indoor multi-sport court, 3-D archery range, airsoft field, performance gym, and a spartan-like obstacle course, there is something for everyone.

-And let’s not forget the North Carolina Zoo.
-Just up the road from Pinehurst, the North Carolina Zoo is nestled on 2,600 wooded acres centrally located in the heart of North Carolina, and with 500 developed acres, it is the world’s largest natural habitat zoo!
+And let’s not forget the North Carolina Zoo in Asheboro.
+An easy drive from Pinehurst, the North Carolina Zoo is nestled on 2,600 wooded acres centrally located in the heart of North Carolina, and with 500 developed acres, it is the world’s largest natural habitat zoo!
 Go for the polar bears, the lions, the monkeys and the reptiles.
-But, above all, go for yourself.

 Let Us Entertain You